xL4w/demo-open-source/README.md

 The `scripts` directory contains shell scripts used by the test suite:

 * `common_functions.sh`: Holds reusable functions used across different test scripts.
-* **Test Case Scripts:** Individual scripts (`01-direct-push-master.sh`, `02-direct-push-staging.sh`, etc.) simulate specific scenarios to verify the expected behavior of the GitHub Guardian.
+* **Test Case Scripts:** Individual scripts (`01-direct-push-master.sh`, `02-direct-push-staging.sh`, etc.) simulate specific scenarios to verify the expected behavior of the GitHub Branch Protection.

 ### How to Test: